Free U.S. shipping on ink and toner orders over $50

 Reinstall Printer Drivers:

-Uninstall and then reinstall the printer drivers on your computer.
-Outdated or corrupted drivers can cause the printer to malfunction.
+Remove and reinstall the printer drivers on your computer.
+Corrupt or outdated drivers are a common cause of printer malfunctions.

 Use HP Print and Scan Doctor (For Windows):

-HP provides a free tool called HP Print and Scan Doctor for Windows users.
-This tool can diagnose and resolve many common printer issues.
+HP offers a free diagnostic tool for Windows that can automatically detect and fix many common printer problems.

 Consult the User Manual or HP Support:

-Refer to your printer’s user manual for advanced troubleshooting steps specific to your model.
-You can also check HP’s support website for guidance.
+Refer to the printer’s user manual or visit HP’s support website for troubleshooting steps specific to your printer model.

 Contact HP Customer Support: